Windshield

 Interactive Object

-After the slow dissapearance of the democracy of Honkong, Thaipei and Macau now face the same change under the expanding influence of the Chinese government.
-The people of Macau and Thaipei value a free voice and public opinion, but generally fear this may dissapear in the near future.
-The only area where free speech can legitimately excist would be the ocean next to the islands.
-When the time comes, this device could play a role to record voices and opinions and send them out on the seas.
-The bouye works on wind energy, and it transmits radio signals of recorded voices in a radius of 50 meters around it's antenna.
+After the gradual disappearance of democracy in Hong Kong, Taipei and Macau now face similar changes under the growing influence of the Chinese government.
+The people of Macau and Taipei value free speech and public opinion, but many fear that these freedoms may soon disappear.
+The only place where free speech could potentially survive would be the ocean surrounding the islands.
+When that time comes, this device could play a vital role in recording voices and opinions and transmitting them across the seas.
+The buoy operates on wind energy and broadcasts recorded voices via radio signals within a 50-meter radius around its antenna.

 ExoBox